Australia student visa requirements for Malaysians

 Your application will be allocated a unique Transaction Reference Number (TRN) by the Australian Government.
 You can find out about the status of your application online.

-Making sure your visa remains valid
+Making sure your student visa remains valid

 - Remain enrolled and maintain satisfactory course progress and attendance